Wolstenholme and Vandiver primes: Congruences for Euler numbers

 in sequence, and simplifying appropriately using reflection and separation after each step, we obtain the following congruence for Euler numbers with cost $27p/512<p/18.96$, which holds for $p\geq5$ and $p\nmid (9^k+1)$:

 Finally, we remark that using the heuristic optimization method of Section~\ref{subsecHeuristic}, with only modest effort we can construct more complicated congruences with cost less than $p/30.4$.
 We produced one such congruence having $438$ terms with a greedy search beginning at \eqref{eqnEMac2} and using $\lambda=1$ and $D=8$, iterating over $100$ rounds.
 A similar search beginning with \eqref{eqnE1} produced a congruence with $416$ terms and cost near $p/23.6$.
-The question of the existence of congruences for Euler numbers with cost less than $\epsilon p$ for arbitrarily small $\epsilon>0$ is of course also of interest here.